ExpressLRS/Docs/docs/quick-start/receivers/voyager900.md

 ## Wiring up your receiver

 !!! attention "Note"
     There are Flight Controllers that will pull the RX pads `LOW` which will put the ESP-based receivers into `Bootloader Mode` unintentionally.
-A solid LED light on these receivers even with the TX module off is a sign they are in Bootloader Mode.
+A solid LED light on these receivers even with the Receiver off is a sign they are in Bootloader Mode.
 If this is the case, rewire the receiver to a different UART.

 <figure markdown>
 ![NamimnoRC Voyager](../../assets/images/Pinout-Voyager.png)